-Article 9 - Vacancies
+Article 9 - VACANCIES

+Section 9.01 Posting of Vacancies

+A. Whenever a vacancy occurs in a position the Employer intends to fill in the bargaining unit, a notice of such vacancy shall be posted on bulletin boards and electronic bulletin boards normally used for communicating with Employees.

+B. The Employer shall post vacancies internally at least five (5) working days prior to external advertisements.

+C. Upon posting, Employees may apply for the position in writing for a period of not less than ten (10) working days.

+Section 9.02 Current, Qualified Employees Rights to be Considered

-- 9.01 Whenever a vacancy occurs in a position the Employer intends to fill in the bargaining unit, a notice of such vacancy shall be posted on bulletin boards and electronic bulletin boards normally used for communicating with Employees. - 9.02 The Employer shall post vacancies internally at least five (5) working days prior to external advertisements. - 9.03 Upon posting, Employees may apply for the position in writing for a period of not less than ten (10) working days. - 9.04 When there are current, qualified Employees within the bargaining unit interested and available for the Department vacancy, the Employer shall endeavor to hire, promote, or transfer from within the existing work force.
-Where applicants' qualifications are the same, as determined by the Employer, the applicant with the most Department seniority shall be selected. - 9.05 Any current Department bargaining unit member who meets the minimum qualifications set forth in the job description who applies for a vacancy within the Department shall at a minimum receive an interview during the hiring process.
+A. When there are current, qualified Employees within the bargaining unit interested and available for the Department vacancy, the Employer shall endeavor to hire, promote, or transfer from within the existing work force.
+Where applicants' qualifications are the same, as determined by the Employer, the applicant with the most Department seniority shall be selected.

+B. Any current Department bargaining unit member who meets the minimum qualifications set forth in the job description who applies for a vacancy within the Department shall at a minimum receive an interview during the hiring process.

-Article 10 - Discipline and Discharge and Resignation
+Article 10 - DISCIPLINE AND DISCHARGE AND RESIGNATION

-10.01 Discipline and Discharge
+Section 10.01 Discipline and Discharge

-- A. The Employer shall not discipline or discharge an Employee without just cause. - B. The Employer shall normally utilize progressive discipline to correct Employee misconduct.
-However, the Employer reserves the right to issue any level of discipline in its discretion based on the severity of the offense. - C. Any discipline imposed upon a regular Employee may be processed as a grievance through the grievance procedure, so long as the Employee has completed the Employee's initial probationary period. - D. An Employee has the right to request and receive Union representation during any investigative interview in which the Employee reasonably believes the interview could lead to discipline or discharge. - E. Employees and the Union shall receive a copy of any written disciplinary action that is placed in the Employee's personnel file.
+A. The Employer shall not discipline or discharge an Employee without just cause.

+B. The Employer shall normally utilize progressive discipline to correct Employee misconduct.
+However, the Employer reserves the right to issue any level of discipline in its discretion based on the severity of the offense.

+C. Any discipline imposed upon a regular Employee may be processed as a grievance through the grievance procedure, so long as the Employee has completed the Employee's initial probationary period.

+D. An Employee has the right to request and receive Union representation during any investigative interview in which the Employee reasonably believes the interview could lead to discipline or discharge.
+If the Employee requests a Union representative at any time before or during their investigative interview, the Employer agrees to immediately stop the interview until a later time when a Union representative is present.
+The Employee shall be advised of the subject not later than the commencement of the investigative interview and be responsible for contacting the Union representative who will participate.

+E. Employees and the Union shall receive a copy of any written disciplinary action that is placed in the Employee's personnel file.

-10.02 Resignation
+Section 10.02 Resignation

-- A. To remain in good standing, an Employee who intends to terminate service with the Employer should submit a written resignation to the Employee's immediate Supervisor stating the Employee's last date of employment.
-Resignation notices shall be submitted as early as possible, but at least two (2) weeks before the final work day unless mutually agreed otherwise by the Employer. - B. A copy of the Employee's resignation shall be filed in the Employee's personnel file. - C. At the Employer's option, the resignation may be accepted upon receipt and the Employee will be relieved of all duties immediately.
-In such circumstances, the Employee shall receive full pay and benefits for the notice period up to two (2) weeks. - D. An Employee may request in writing to their Department Head that their resignation be rescinded within 48 hours after it has been submitted.
+A. To remain in good standing, an Employee who intends to terminate service with the Employer should submit a written resignation to the Employee's immediate Supervisor stating the Employee's last date of employment.
+Resignation notices shall be submitted as early as possible, but at least two (2) weeks before the final work day unless mutually agreed otherwise by the Employer.

+B. A copy of the Employee's resignation shall be filed in the Employee's personnel file.

+C. At the Employer's option, the resignation may be accepted upon receipt and the Employee will be relieved of all duties immediately.
+In such circumstances, the Employee shall receive full pay and benefits for the notice period up to two (2) weeks.

+D. An Employee may request in writing to their Department Head that their resignation be rescinded within 48 hours after it has been submitted.
 The Municipal Administrator, or designee, after recommendation by the Department Head, shall decide whether the Employees request shall be granted.

-Article 11 - Probationary Periods
+Article 11 - PROBATIONARY PERIODS

-11.01 New Employees
+Section 11.01 New Employees